Social Language Skills For Speech Therapy

 Adapting language can be especially difficult for some.
 When I say adapting language, I am referring to changing language (even grammar and vocabulary) when speaking with different people or speaking at different locations.

-- we talk differently to a toddler than we do to adults.
+- to a toddler than we do to adults.

-- we talk differently to a colleague about speech therapy (lots of jargon) than a new client or parent (a lot more background information/less jargon)
+- with a colleague about speech therapy (lots of jargon) than a new client or parent (a lot more background information/less jargon)

-- we talk differently to a colleague when out for coffee than when sitting in an IEP meeting
+- to a colleague when out for coffee than when sitting in an IEP meeting

 Following Social Rules